mitchellbpowell/website/p/odds-and-ends.markdown

 I learned about BASIC and HTML through physical books at public libraries, and would take a bus to get there.
 To make the money that paid for the web hosting and other things, I would deliver pizza, which I did without a cell phone or GPS.
 I had a physical map of my hometown, used flashcards to memorize the locations of all the streets, and that was that.
 None of this would make any sense to people ten years younger.

-# Reading direction in English

-It is a commonplace claim, and almost entirely true, that Hebrew is read from right to left, while English is read from left to right.
-But read this: "\$5".
-If you read it as "five dollars", you read the item on the right, then the item on the left.
-Language rules are made to be broken.

-# Life expectancy: average was not typical till recently
+# Life expectancy: <br>average was not typical till recently

 It is often said that, in 1850 or two thousand years ago or whenever, life expectancy was 28 or 43 or what have you, and that therefore a 25-five-year-old was "old" in those days.
 This is then used to make some sort of observation about early marriage, or divorce, or life insurance, or some other topic.
 This line of talking contains one truth and one major misconception, and it revolves around a confusion of the typical with the mathematical average (mean).

 Consider the case of a hypothetical society in which half of the people who are born die at two years old of the, say, _two-year-old flu_, while the other half survive their toldlerhood and die at sixty-eight.
 We would not say, in a society like that, that a thirty-three-year-old was an old person, with two years left to live.
 A thirty-three-year-old would still be fairly young.

-# Life expectancy: most people beat it these days
+# Life expectancy: <br>most people beat it these days

 One might be forgiven for thinking that life expectancy is how long a person can expect to live.
 As a crude approximation, that's right.
 But life expectancy is a product of current statistics, not a product of an intelligent forecast.
 Right now, as of 2020, there is a death rate for each age.
 So many one year-olds die out of the whole population, so many two-year-olds die out of the whole population, and so on.